karlhorky/blog/_posts/from-papercuts-to-standards.md

 ## Tips for Contributors

-There are plenty of resources on how to get started with open source, so I won't write another guide on that.
-If you're looking for a good place to start, try [How to Contribute to Open Source by Open Source Guides](https://opensource.guide/how-to-contribute/).

-Here are my more personal anecdotes and tips for contributors:

-1. Benefits of open source include the ability to:
+I can highly recommend getting involved in open source - benefits include the ability to:

 - learn about new technologies
 - learn how to communicate and work with others
 - network with developers in the community
 - become familiar with interesting projects

+There are plenty of resources on how to get started with open source, so I won't write another guide on that.
+If you're looking for a good place to start, try [How to Contribute to Open Source by Open Source Guides](https://opensource.guide/how-to-contribute/).

+Here are my more personal field notes for contributors:

+1. Superpower: match the style and philosophy of the project
+   - read the code of the project and try to match the style
+   - also match the philosophy or goal of the project, if there is one
+   - avoids wasting time on back and forth
+2. Superpower: review your own contributions
+   - read your own code as if you're the reviewer
+   - try to find issues and fix them before submitting
+   - comment on surprising or unusual parts of your contribution
-2. Start small, but contribute widely
+3. Start small, but contribute widely
    - to ease into open source, make small contributions - small contributions are also helpful for others
    - if you resolve or work around an issue others have reported,